LucidtechAI/synthetic/README.md

 ## Known Issues

+### Image Synthesizer

+- Synthesized text does not follow the rotation of the document in the image if document is rotated
+- Bounding boxes needed in ground truth

 ### PDF Synthesizer

-- Does not synthesize images
+- Does not synthesize images inside PDF
 - Replaced strings are sometimes not hexadecimal encoded even when expected to be
 - Text appearing as single characters with custom spacing in PDF will often yield poor results